whpthomas/open_bvm_ventilator/README.md

 ### Outstanding Issues

 1. The actual tidal volume is currently estimated and needs calibration - this will be resolved shortly.
 2. Maximum inspiratory and expiratory flow is limited to 35 l/min by the maximum stepper motor RPM and torque.
-This may or may not be adequate for clinical use and therefore may require selection of a different stepper motor and driver combination to achieve the 100 l/min capability specified.
+I will attempt to resolve this by using a TMC2209 driver and by adding a DC Step Up to 24v for the Stepper motor power supply.
-3. The current stepper driver is noisy and will to be replaced with a TMC2209.
-However this would require an active cooling fan.
+3. The current stepper driver is noisy and will to be replaced with a TMC2209 driver.
+However this will require the addition of a cooling fan.

 ## Hardware